 It’s difficult to imagine the horror of bile bear farms without seeing them for yourself.
 Imagine small, rusted metal cages only slightly bigger than the bears they constrain.
-The cages are either partially or fully exposed to the elements, and do not contain food, bedding or toys for enrichment.
-The bears spend day-in and day-out pacing back-and-forth (as much as their cage allows) or attempting to gnaw their way through the bars to escape.
-Most bile bears have been living in these cages since birth.
-They are bred and traded amongst bile farmers and are seen only as a means of profit.
-The bears hold no intrinsic value of their own and are viewed as disposable once they are no longer useful for bile extractions.
+The cages are either partially or fully exposed to the elements, and do not contain a bottom (just bars), bedding or toys for enrichment.
+Some bears spend day-in and day-out pacing back-and-forth (as much as their cage allows) or attempting to gnaw their way through the bars to escape.
+Some bears just sit lethargically in their cages.
+Most bile bears have been living in these cages since they were cubs.
+This usually involves the female mother bears being killed so that cubs can easily be taken.
+The first months of their lives, the cubs are often used as pets or toys.
+After they had become older and bigger and more dangerous, they end up in bear farms or in cages and conditions that resemble bear farms, to be kept as pets.

 Sadly, this reality of bear bile farming has been prevalent throughout Vietnam and other regions of Asia for hundreds of years.
 The suffering these bears experience is immense.